pycontribs/ruyaml/README.rst

 There are normally 6 files involved when extending the roundtrip
-capabilities: the reader, parser, composer and constructor to go from YAML to Python and the resolver, representer, sberializer and Emitter to go the other way.
+capabilities: the reader, parser, composer and constructor to go from YAML to Python and the resolver, representer, serializer and emitter to go the other way.

 Extending involves keeping extra data around for the next process step,